[UPDATE 20-Nov-2017] : End users can launch Classic UIs from the Fiori Launchpad via Cloud Connector

 Click on the “Insert” button and add the entries as shown below.
 One for a SAPGUI transaction and the other for a WebDynpro ABAP applicaiton.
 Click on Save.

 With this our catalog is ready.

-Setup the HANA Cloud Connector
+Setup the SAP Cloud Connector

-Create destinations in HANA Cloud Platform
+Create destinations in SAP Cloud Platform

 Below is how the destination needs to be configured.
 Notice that the URL is the actual host name and port number of the ABAP system.
 The proxy type is set as OnPremise as it would be needed for all the communication requests triggered by the Administrator when they create Apps in the Portal site.
 Such calls will go via SCC.
 Also notice that the usage property is Backend.